SYSLOG(3)

 LOG_NDELAY Open the connection immediately (normally, the connection is opened when the first message is logged).

-LOG_ODELAY The converse of LOG_NDELAY; opening of the connection is delayed until syslog() is called.
-(This is the default, and need not be specified.)
+LOG_ODELAY The converse of LOG_NDELAY; opening of the connection is delayed until syslog() is called. (default,

 LOG_PID Include PID with each message.